veeneck/ColwichHSO/content/events/spiritnight4.md

 - modules/common/donate.md
 - modules/common/footer.md
 polaroid:
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/SpiritNightChickFilAWeb.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/SpiritNightChickFilAWeb.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/SpiritNightChickFilAWeb.jpg
-- /images/flyers/ParentsNightOutWebOct.jpg
+- /images/flyers/SpiritNightChickFilAWeb.jpg
 ---
-This is where the full text description of the event will go.
+Eat at Chick-Fil-A and mention "Spirit Night" at the register any time between 3pm-10pm on April 4th, and 20% of sales will go back to HSO!
+Use the code "community" for mobile orders.